nagendraputhane/marvell-openssl-engine/doc/openssl_provider/README_LC.txt

 - AES operations are limited to a payload size of 5120 bytes.
 Operations exceeding this size will fail with an error.
 - Multi option with Speed is currently not supported.
+- Multi-process mode is not supported in the FreeBSD environment.